About UCCRN European Hub

-The Urban Climate Change Research Network (UCCRN) is a consortium of over 600 individuals dedicated to the analysis of climate change mitigation and adaptation from an urban perspective.
-UCCRN members are scholars and experts from universities and research organizations.
-They span a broad range of expertise including climate scientists; urban heat island and air quality experts; climate change impact scientists; social scientists, including political scientists, planners, and economists; and urban designers and planners.
+The Urban Climate Change Research Network (UCCRN) is a consortium of over 800 individuals dedicated to the analysis of climate change mitigation and adaptation from an urban perspective.
+UCCRN members are scholars and experts from universities, research organizations and public agencies, involving partnerships with private actors.

 As cities lead on climate change, the demand for knowledge grows